-- 1 Load INETCFG and then select Protocols > TCP/IP > Expert Configuration Options. - 2 Select EGP > Enabled. - 3 Select EGP Configuration and configure the following parameters: - Autonomous System-Enter the autonomous system number.
+- 1 Load INETCFG, then select Protocols > TCP/IP > Expert Configuration Options. - 2 Select EGP > Enabled. - 3 Select EGP Configuration, then configure the following parameters: - Autonomous System: Specify the autonomous system number.
 It identifies the autonomous system to which the router belongs.
-The router establishes an EGP neighbor relationship with routers in other autonomous systems. - Maximum Neighbors to Acquire-Enter the maximum number of concurrent EGP neighbors with which this router can exchange EGP network reachability information.

-Neighbor List-Select this field to add, modify, or delete EGP neighbors.
+The router establishes an EGP neighbor relationship with routers in other autonomous systems. - Maximum neighbours to Acquire: Specify the maximum number of concurrent EGP neighbors with which this router can exchange EGP network reachability information. - Neighbour List: Select this field to add, modify, or delete EGP neighbors.
 This router attempts to establish a relationship with the configured EGP neighbors to exchange network reachability information.
-Press Ins.
-Configure the following parameters:
+Press Insert, then configure the following parameters:

-Neighbor's Address-Press Ins to display a list of symbolic hostnames from the SYS:\ETC\HOSTS file.
+Neighbor's Address: Press Insert to display a list of symbolic hostnames from the sys:\etc\hosts file.
 Select a host here or enter the address.

-Neighbor's Autonomous System-Enter the number of the autonomous system to which this EGP neighbor belongs.
+Neighbor's Autonomous System: Enter the number of the autonomous system to which this EGP neighbor belongs.
 The router is able to be a neighbor with the EGP peer only when the router and the EGP peer are in different autonomous systems.

-- 4 Press Esc until you are prompted to save your changes, and then select Yes. - 5 Press Esc to return to the Internetworking Configuration menu. - 6 If you want these changes to take effect immediately, select Reinitialize System > Yes.
+- 4 Press Esc until you are prompted to save your changes, then select Yes. - 5 Press Esc to return to the Internetworking Configuration menu. - 6 If you want these changes to take effect immediately, select Reinitialize System > Yes.

-Configuring Multiple Logical Interfaces
+5.13 Multiple Logical Interfaces